Star Trek: Hidden Evil: Gameplay

-Similar to the Resident Evil series of games, the characters in Hidden Evil are modeled using 3D computer graphics and move around a static two-dimensional background.
+Similar to the Resident Evil series of games, the characters in Hidden Evil are modeled using 3D computer graphics and move around a static two-dimensional background using Tank controls.
 As the character moves from screen to screen, the static camera angle changes each time.
 The player also makes use of a variety of items from the Star Trek universe such as phasers, tricorders, hyposprays and the communicator, which allows the player to contact Picard and Data.

-Production
+Development

 Presto Studios were hired by Activision to create a tie-in game for Star Trek: Insurrection.
 One requirement was that the game had to come out before Christmas, 1999, giving Presto a year to develop the entire game.
 They required Presto to make a game based on missions, but would appeal to casual gamers as research conducted by Activision showed the PC Gamers avoided Star Trek games as they seemed to be too difficult.

-Cast

-The game features the voice talents of two of Star Trek: The Next Generations main cast, Brent Spiner (as Data) and Patrick Stewart (as Picard), as well as Star Trek: Deep Space Nine recurring actresses Salome Jens and Judi Durand.
-Jens reprised the role of the Progenitor that she had previously played in The Next Generation episode "The Chase".
-Ensign Sovok is voiced by Christopher Gorham.